 Packaging your coffee in capsules widens your reach and allow you to tap into markets that are often unexplored by other roasters.
 Selling your coffee whole bean, ground and in capsules can open up the large coffee-consuming market to you.

 Most coffee capsules are made of plastic containers with an aluminium foil seal.
 Right now, the global coffee capsule market is dominated by Nestle and JDE, particularly by their Nespresso, Senseo, Keurig, Tassimo, and Dolce Gusto brands.

-Although Australians and millions of people all over the world enjoy the benefits of coffee capsules, many are concerned about its environmental impact.
+Although Australians and millions of people all over the world enjoy the benefits of coffee capsules, many are concerned about their environmental impact.
 Nowadays, governments around the world are leading green initiatives and campaigns for minimising the use of plastic in consumer goods.
-Hamburg in Germany, specifically, has already banned the sale of plastic products in government institutions.
+Hamburg in Germany, specifically, has already banned the sale of coffee pods and disposably packaged goods in government institutions.

 As a response to the global movement against non-biodegradable products, more and more coffee capsule manufacturers are producing eco-friendly coffee capsules.
 For instance, Capsule Pack offers biodegradable and compostable capsules, which are 100% Organic Certified, which is a unique selling point you can promote to your customers.
 The company’s BioCap capsules are made from a patented plant-based composite, made entirely out of sugarcane and sugar beet.
 The entire capsule is made from plant materials, including the foil.
 To the local roaster who struggles with the decision of going with capsules due to the destructive environmental impact, these eco-friendly capsules are the solution.

 Will it compromise the quality and taste of your coffee?